Play is the chief way that infants learn how to move, communicate, socialize, and

 During the first month of life, your newborn will spend much of the day sleeping

 or seeming drowsy.
-Over the next several weeks to months, your baby will mature and
+Over the next several weeks to months, your baby will be awake

-be awake or alert for longer periods of time.
+and alert for longer periods of time.
+You'll learn to recognize when your baby ready

 A baby who is quiet and alert will be attentive and responsive and interested